 Securing a strong relationship with his teachers can help him feel safe and give him the positive attention he might be craving away from home.

 Monitor the class

 Managing your child’s behavior from afar is especially tricky because you have to rely on other people’s accounts of what happened.
 In that case, see if you can monitor your child’s behavior for an hour, where you can watch discreetly without him seeing you.

 This might give you a better sense of your child’s interactions with his teachers.
 It won’t be exactly as if you’re not there (since the teachers know you’re watching), but monitoring the class allows you to provide immediate feedback and suggestions.

 Want to learn more about how to prevent, handle and learn from your child’s challenging behavior (plus other parenting tips you can apply right away)?
-Download the bonus chapter of Parenting with Purpose FREE!
+Join my newsletter and download the bonus chapter of Parenting with Purpose—at no cost to you:

 Any parent would feel overwhelmed over her child’s out of control behavior when they’re apart.
 But thankfully, you can still do plenty, especially when you work with the daycare staff to find a solution.

 Encourage them to hold real, respectful conversations with your child instead of sending him off to timeouts.
 Work on developing a strong relationship with his teachers.
 Ask them to praise his positive behavior to encourage more of it.

 And finally, monitor the class to better assess what’s going on and provide immediate feedback.

 With these steps, your child will feel less compelled to misbehave or disrupt the class—and circle time can be peaceful once again.